 – Tour Leader Sarah –

-Search the internet for posts that were written in the last 12 months to make sure you have the most up to date tourist information at your finger tips.
+Search the internet for posts that were written in the last 12 months to make sure that you have the most up to date tourist information at your finger tips.
 Most of the well-known cities in Europe have useful web pages where you can research to your heart’s content.
-Take a look at Amsterdam (the Netherlands), Barcelona (Spain) or Ljubljana (Slovenia).
+Take a look at the websites Amsterdam (the Netherlands), Barcelona (Spain) or Ljubljana (Slovenia).